nickmain/anaphor-chr/README.md

-# anaphor-chr
+## Anaphor CHR

-An implementation of Constraint Handling Rules embedded in Haxe
+An implementation of Constraint Handling Rules embedded in Haxe.